MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase1.md

 > When the Company Portal app is not on the device, an SDK-integrated app behaves the same as a normal app that does not support Intune app protection policies.
 > Even if the Company Portal app is on the device, an SDK-integrated app behaves the same as a normal when the end user is not targeted with app protection policy.

-The user is ***not*** required to sign into or even launch the Company Portal app for App Protection Policy to function.
+The user is ***not**- required to sign into or even launch the Company Portal app for App Protection Policy to function.

 ### Android versions